rosyberti/website/python-visualization/scatterplot.md

 ![An Example of a Scatter Plot]({{ site.baseurl }}/images/python-visualization/scatterplot/scatterplot-example.png)

-As this explanation implies, scatterplots only work for two-dimensional data.
-Accordingly, for the rest of this lesson we will drop all data from the Iris dataset except for `sepalLength` and `petalLength`.
+As this explanation implies, scatterplots are primarily designed to work for two-dimensional data.
+Accordingly, for most of the rest of this lesson we will drop all data from the Iris dataset except for `sepalLength` and `petalLength`.
 You can drop the unnecessary columns with the following code:

 ```python